Majestic Theatre (Broadway): Interior

 Krapp designed the Majestic's interior in the style of the era of Louis XV, with an ivory and gold color scheme.
 The auditorium's orchestra level and balcony are both accessed from the same lobby.
 This layout was part of an effort by Irwin Chanin, one of the developers, to "democratize" the seating arrangement of the theater.
-For a similar reason, the Majestic was designed with a single balcony rather than the typical two, since Chanin had perceived the second balcony to be distant.
+For a similar reason, the Majestic was designed with a single balcony rather than the typical two since Chanin had perceived the second balcony to be distant.
 There was also a lounge in the basement, decorated in an English style.

-The Chanin brothers wanted the three theaters' interior designs to be distinct while still adhering to a Spanish motif, in the belief that beautiful and comfortable theaters would be able to compete against other performing-arts venues.
+The Chanin brothers wanted the three theaters' interior designs to be distinct while still adhering to a Spanish motif, in the belief that beautiful and comfortable theaters would be able to compete against other performing arts venues.
 However, the interior of the Majestic was designed in a different style than that of the exterior.
 By comparison, the interiors of the neighboring Royale and Masque were continuations of the "modern Spanish" facades of these theaters.

 Lobby

-The ticket lobby, accessed from the western section of the theater building, contains three double doors lead north to the entrance foyer.
+The ticket lobby, accessed from the western section of the theater building, contains three double doors that lead north to the entrance foyer.
 The entrance foyer is rectangular in plan and extends through the depth of the theater.
 The lower sections of the walls contain baseboards, above which is paneling delineated by moldings.
 These are separated by vertical piers with brass lighting sconces and decorated capitals.
 The eastern section of the entrance foyer contains a bar area behind a set of freestanding piers.
-The north wall has two service doors and the south wall contains the three double doors from the ticket lobby.
+The north wall has two service doors, and the south has three double doors from the ticket lobby.
 Two passageways lead to the front rows of seating in the auditorium.
 The vaulted ceiling contains molded wave and foliate motifs, which divide the ceiling into panels with Greek key moldings.
 Three of the panels have central medallions with cameo panels, and there are also chandeliers on the ceiling.